racket/racket7/racket/src/cs/README.txt

 Development Mode
 ----------------

-If you make changes to file in "rumble", you should turn off `[RUMBLE_]UNSAFE_COMP` in the makefile.
+If you make changes to files in "rumble", you should turn off `[RUMBLE_]UNSAFE_COMP` in the makefile.

 You may want to turn on `DEBUG_COMP` in the makefile, so that